plato2000/TrackIt/README.md

 After you commit, run `git push`, which will send everything to the server.

+Oh, and you should also probably have `groovy` installed.
+That's what their server uses.

 ### Configuration ###

 The code that is on here is serverside.
 Our server is going to be separate from the IDT server, though it may be on the same machine.